On the convergence of proximal gradient methods for convex simple bilevel optimization: Introduction

-The above literature review is focused on \emph{explicit} methods and is not exhaustive.
+The above nonexhaustive literature review largely focused on \emph{explicit} proximal gradient--based methods.
+There have been also many studies that have considered simple bilevel programs with nondifferentiable terms possibly on both levels.
+Most notably, \emph{Solodov's bundle method} (\bundle) proposed in \cite{solodov2007bundle} achieves this through explicit subgradient operations combined with minimization subroutines for constructing cutting-planes approximations.
+Another relevant work is \cite{helou2017subgradient} that offers a unified framework for the analysis of (sub)gradient-type iterations.
 Other recent contributions include \cite{doron2022methodology} that does not require strong convexity or differentiability of the upper level problem, but involves inner subroutines.
-A cutting-plane strategy that employs conditional gradient-type updates is proposed in \cite{jiang2023conditional}.
-In \cite{guan2023first} the authors propose a minimal like-norm gradient method under H\"{o}lderian-type assumptions.
+A cutting-planes strategy that employs conditional gradient--type updates is proposed in \cite{jiang2023conditional}.
+In \cite{guan2023first} the authors propose a minimal like--norm gradient method under H\"{o}lderian-type assumptions.

-Another line of works has focused on \emph{nonsimple} bilevel programs, namely in which the lower level problem has a parametric dependence on the upper level variable, but is assumed to have a unique solution.
-Initially developed in \cite{ghadimi2018approximation}, the approach consists of a gradient-type scheme for the upper level problem where the gradient oracle is approximated through an inner procedure; see also \cite{khanduri2021near,franceschi2018bilevel,grazzi2022bilevel,gould2016differentiating,pedregosa2016hyperparameter,luo2020stochastic,hong2023two,arbel2021amortized,chen2022single} for related work and extensions.
-We also remark that a number of works have studied nonsimple bilevel programs through various reformulations as constrained optimization problems \cite{liu2021value,sow2022constrained}.